dove-technology/commercetools-campaigns-connector-demo/README.md

 When a call is made to update the cart, commercetools calls the service in the Dovetech connector (using an API extension) to validate the coupon code.

-Valid coupon codes are added to the `dovetech-discounts-couponCodes` field.
+Valid coupon codes are added to the `dovetech-discounts-coupon-codes` field.

 If a coupon code isn't valid an error with status 400 is returned and the coupon code is not added to the cart.

-Coupon codes can be removed from the cart by updating the `dovetech-discounts-couponCodes` custom field.
+Coupon codes can be removed from the cart by updating the `dovetech-discounts-coupon-codes` custom field.

 ### Customers